-- (1) The NSW share of storage volume in Hume, Dartmouth, Menindee and Lake Victoria as of 31/7/2025. - (2) Budgeted minimum inflows (09/1914 to 05/1915); plus forecast recessions; plus any usable flows in transit; plus expected regulated inflow from Snowy Hydro till 30/4/2026; plus drought reserve held in Snowy. - (3) Evaporation and transmission loss; plus SA's entitlements & dilution flow; plus conveyance reserve; plus Menindee commitments. - (4) The volume includes 6 GL of Murray Additional Allowance (MAA), 0 GL of Barmah-Millewa Allowance (B-MA), 40.5 GL of River Murray Increased Flows (RMIF).
+- (1) The NSW share of storage volume in Hume, Dartmouth, Menindee and Lake Victoria as of 31/8/2025. - (2) Budgeted minimum inflows (09/1914 to 05/1915); plus estimated inflow recessions; plus any usable flows in transit; plus water from inter valley trade; plus expected regulated inflow from Snowy Hydro till 30/4/2026; plus drought reserve held in Snowy. - (3) Evaporation and transmission loss; plus SA's entitlements & dilution flow; plus conveyance reserve; plus Menindee commitments; plus NS Active Environmental Water. - (4) The volume includes 6 GL of Murray Additional Allowance (MAA), 0 GL of Barmah-Millewa Allowance (B-MA), 40.5 GL of River Murray Increased Flows (RMIF).
 The total commitments to MAA, B-MA and RMIF will decrease over the water year as they are released from Hume.
-The closing balance of B-MA was 126 GL on 30/6/2025 which has been fully borrowed now. - (5) Account balance remaining in higher priorities licence categories. - (6) General security accounts balance as of 13/08/2025.
+The balance of B-MA is 152 GL as of 15/9/2025 which has been fully borrowed and will be paid back from future inflows after GS allocations reach 30%. - (5) Account balance remaining in higher priorities and conveyance licence categories. - (6) General security accounts balance as of 12/9/2025.
 This includes carried over volume from last water year, plus any new allocation, minus usage to date.
 For information, about 524 GL (31%) was carried over on 1/7/2025. - (7) Wakool allowance a conveyance volume necessary for NSW to operate the Edward-Wakool system.
 The annual budget to deliver the potential maximum allocation to the water users in the system is 70 GL. - (8) Reserves required primarily under statutory plans, up to 61 GL; set aside for critical human needs in accordance with Clause 11.03 of the Basin Plan. - (9) Volume set aside for opening allocation to higher priority needs on 1/7/2026.
-The reserve will be built from 12/2025 onward. - (10) Surplus (or deficit) of water available after accounting for all commitments.
+The reserve will be built from 12/2025 onward - (10) Surplus (or deficit) of water available after accounting for all commitments.

-Resource distribution as of 15 August 2025 NSW Murray Regulated River Water Source
+Resource distribution as of 15 September 2025 NSW Murray Regulated River Water Source

-NSW Murray and Lower Darling water balance - 15 August 2025
+NSW Murray and Lower Darling water balance - 15 September 2025